 If you are going to divorce your partner and own a business, things can easily get complicated.
 Therefore, it’s a good idea to prepare well for your divorce and protect your business at the same time.

 After all, you may have spent a lot of money and time to make your business successful, so you don’t want to have your ex as a business partner.
 There are various ways divorce can affect the ownership of a business.
-This page discusses why you should hire a family attorney in divorce when you own a business.
+This page discusses why you should hire a family law lawyer in divorce when you own a business.

 How divorce can affect your business